Frank Percy Crozier: Military career

 Crozier was born in Bermuda into a family of military traditions.
 Both of his grandfathers served in the army and his father was a major in the Royal Scots Fusiliers.
 Crozier was not accepted into the military due to his short height and low weight.
 In 1898, seeking adventure, he travelled to Ceylon (Sri Lanka) and briefly worked at a tea plantation.
 At the outbreak of the Second Boer War, Crozier travelled to South Africa and joined a mounted infantry regiment as the recruitment standards had been lowered.
 He saw action in the British colonies of Natal and Transvaal, including the Battle of Spion Kop.
 He also served in the Royal West African Frontier Force in Nigeria.
 Military duties took their toll and Crozier started drinking.
 In 1905, after a bout of malaria, he returned to England and joined first the Manchester Regiment as a lieutenant and then the part-time 3rd (Reserve) Battalion, Loyal North Lancashire Regiment as a captain in the Special Reserve.
 However, in 1908, he was forced to resign due to repeated dishonoured cheques and became bankrupt.
 Discredited at home, he sailed to Canada and took up farming.
 That did not last long and Crozier returned home in 1912 amidst the Home Rule Crisis.
 In Belfast, Crozier joined the Ulster Volunteers as a mercenary (his own description).

+First World War

-At the outbreak of World War I in June 1914, many of Ulster Volunteers, including Crozier, joined the British Army and formed the 36th (Ulster) Division.
-Crozier was appointed second in command of the 9th (Service) Battalion of the 107th (Ulster) Brigade.
+At the outbreak of the First World War in June 1914, many of Ulster Volunteers, including Crozier, joined the British Army and formed the 36th (Ulster) Division.
+Crozier was appointed second in command of the 9th (Service) Battalion of the Royal Irish Rifles, 107th (Ulster) Brigade.
 He travelled in Ireland, Scotland, England recruiting soldiers and officers.
 He also dealt with morale issues: alcohol abuse (which was also a personal issue as he was a recovering alcoholic), casual sex, sexually transmitted diseases, looting.
 Due to these morale issues, in November 1915, the 107th Brigade was attached to the 4th Infantry Division and Colonel Crozier was made the commander of the 9th Battalion.
 The battalion was sent to its first battle near Thiepval on 1 July 1916 as part of the larger Battle of the Somme.
 On 20 November 1916, he was promoted brigadier general and given the command of the 119th (Welsh) Brigade of the 40th Division.
 The brigade suffered particularly heavy losses, some half of the men, in the Battle of Estaires on 9–11 April 1918.
 He commanded the 119th Brigade until he was demobilised on 16 August 1919, nine months after the armistice with Germany which ended the war.